bruvellu/terebratalia-wnts/wnt.md

 polarity pathway (PCP Pathway, non-canonical Wnt Pathway) and analyzed their expression during the period of axial elongation (early to late gastrula).

-*diversin* suppresses the cell fate pathway and stimulates the cell polarity pathway [Schwarz-Romond2002-td].

-*diversin* is only expressed in the late gastrula stage.
-We detect transcripts in bilateral laterodorsal domains at the apical lobe and at the pedicle lobe (@fig:s-polarity).
+*diego* is a cytoplasmic protein that suppresses the cell fate pathway and stimulates the cell polarity pathway [Schwarz-Romond2002-td].
+It contains six ankyrin repeat domains [@Feiguin2001] while its vertebrate counterpart *diversin* now known as *ankrd6* has eight [Schwarz-Romond2002-td].
+We identified a *dgo* ortholog in T. transversa containing six ankyrin repeats (@fig:dgo-tree). *dgo* is only expressed in the late gastrula stage in bilateral laterodorsal domains at the apical lobe and at the pedicle lobe (@fig:s-polarity).

+*prickle* competes with *diego* for *dishevelled* binding [@Jenny2005].
+The protein contains a PET domain and three LIM domains [@Gubb1999-ba].
+In *T. transversa* we identified a single *pk* ortholog (@fig:pk-tree). *pk* is expressed as a posterior patch in the early gastrula stage.
+In the late gastrula it is expressed in ventral bilateral patches in the apical lobe complementary to the areas absent of *jnk*. *prickle* is also upregulated in the mesodermal pouches (@fig:s-polarity).

+*flamingo* transcripts are present throughout development in most embryonic tissues.
+Bilateral patches in the apical lobe become stronger in the late gastrula (@fig:s-polarity).

+*strabismus* is expressed ubiquitously throughout development (@fig:s-polarity).

 *jnk* is faintly expressed in the early gastrula.
 In the mid gastrula it is present in the archenteron posterior portion.
 In the late gastrula jnk expression is upregulated almost ubiquitously across the embryo, with the exception of ventral lateral regions in the apical lobe (@fig:s-polarity).

-*flamingo* transcripts are present throughout development in most embryonic tissues.
-Bilateral patches in the apical lobe become stronger in the late gastrula (@fig:s-polarity).

-*prickle* is expressed as a posterior patch in the early gastrula stage.
-In the late gastrula it is expressed in ventral bilateral patches in the apical lobe complementary to the areas absent of *jnk*. *prickle* is also upregulated in the mesodermal pouches (@fig:s-polarity).

-*strabismus* is expressed ubiquitously throughout development (@fig:s-polarity).

 # Discussion